The Ultimate Cold Brew vs. Hot Brew Showdown: Discover Your Coffee Style

 Choose Cold Brew If:

-• You enjoy drinking coffee cold regardless of season
+You enjoy drinking coffee cold regardless of the season.

 Choose Hot Brew If: